 Place de la Concorde

 The majestic Place de la Concorde played an important part in French history.
-On many occasions, the square has been the place chosen for happy or sad national gatherings.
+The square has often been chosen for happy or sad national gatherings.

 One of the many prestigious stages of the Historical Axis, the square features a vast and elegant neo-classical ensemble from the 18th century.
 It connects the Tuileries Garden to the Champs-Elysées and the Madeleine to Palais Bourbon.

 The square takes the form of an octagon measuring 359 by 212 metres.
-It is bordered by the River Seine to the South and classical-style buildings to the North.
+The River Seine borders it to the South and classical-style buildings to the North.
 The Egyptian obelisk stands at the centre of the square, flanked by two massive fountains.